China lays out plans to restructure ailing shipbuilding sector

 The cabinet said in early July it would cut off credit to force consolidation to a range of industries struggling with sluggish demand and severe overcapacity to rebalance the economy and focus more on high-end manufacturing.

-As part of the consolidation plan, Beijing urges to accelerate dismantling aging ships and wants shipbuilders to build high-end offshore engineering products, which it expects will have higher demand in China's domestic market.
+As part of the consolidation plan, Beijing aging ships dismantled and wants shipbuilders to build high-end offshore engineering products, which it expects will have higher demand in China's domestic market.

-"We still have a lot of old and fuel-intensive vessels currently being used in the market.
-Scrapping those old ships would be crucial to solving the overcapacity problem," said a senior executive with a ship-owner in southern China, declining to be named as she's not authorized to speak to media.

 Chinese shipbuilders should aim to secure 25 percent of the global market share for high-tech ships and one-fifth for the global offshore engineering product market by 2015, the cabinet said.